siriusdevs/rpm-hws_7-2_2023/hw_http/README.md

 ##### 1. To do POST you should:
 * paste the url http://127.0.0.1:8001/cities
-* in fields "Headers" you should paste: in field key paste: "Authorization" in field value paste: "admin {537dc091-cbeb-4802-84f8-46f0ea57694c}"
+* in fields "Headers" you should paste: in field key paste: "Authorization", in field value paste: "admin {537dc091-cbeb-4802-84f8-46f0ea57694c}"
 * in fields "Body" you must choose a raw(JSON) and paste json like that:
 ```